alex-h-stone/recursive-file-hash-comparison/README.md

 Components

 Work item producer
-Given an or absolute path to a working directory, traverse the entire directory structure and create a new Work Item for each file and directory.
-Each work item is then sent to a disk backed queue to be processed.
+Given an absolute path to a working directory, traverse the entire directory structure and create a new Work Item for each file and directory.
+Each work item is then sent to a disk backed queue to be processed later by a work item consumer.

 Work item consumer

-Comparrison Report Generator
+Comparison Report Generator
+Given data stored in the MongoDb - generate comparison reports

 How to run